github0null/eide/README_EN.md

 > #### The author is working on a [manual](https://github.com/github0null/eide-doc/blob/master/README.md) that will make it easier to use the plug-in

+- ### [v1.2.1]
+- changes: use the same ROM/RAM layout as Keil
+- fixed: some details of the Keil package
+- fixed: some compilation parameters are garbled
+- new: you can select a custom ARM scatter link script and change it in the compilation configuration

+***

 - ### [v1.2.0]
 - Fixed: import failure and template download problem